ned-chambers/Improving_public_service_response_times_with_NYC311_data/README.md

 This end-to-end data analysis project was developed as part of the **Fullstack Data Analysis** training programme at **Jedha Bootcamp**.

 The project was a collaborative effort by:
-- **[Ned Chambers](https://www.linkedin.com/in/nedchambers/)** – dataset sourcing and business problem analysis, data cleaning and transformation, machine learning preparation and predictive modelling in Dataiku, data visualisation in Power BI, and GitHub documentation.
+- **[Ned Chambers](https://www.linkedin.com/in/nedchambers/)** – dataset sourcing and business problem analysis, data cleaning and transformation, machine learning preprocessing and predictive modelling in Dataiku, data visualisation in Power BI, and GitHub documentation.
 - **[Iryna Vorobiova](https://www.linkedin.com/in/iryna-vorobiova-374604170/)** – data cleaning and transformation, exploratory data analysis (EDA), data visualisation in Python and Power BI, and dashboard wireframing and prototyping.
 - **[David Charpentier](https://www.linkedin.com/in/david-charpentier-2b5479165/)** – data cleaning and transformation, data modelling and visualisation in Power BI, and PowerPoint documentation.